10 Top Reasons to Go to Boarding School

 8. You will have great arts programs and arts facilities.

-Theater, dance, music, fine arts, in short, anything and everything artistic is part of the opportunity which awaits you at most boarding schools.
+Theater, dance, music, fine arts, and anything and everything artistic are part of the opportunity that awaits you at most boarding schools.
 Several schools have magnificent performing arts centers and museums.
 Gorgeous chapels with fine pipe organs and choirs are still common.
-Chamber music, bands, orchestras, and jazz ensembles will give you many opportunities to use your musical talents.
+Chamber music, bands, orchestras, and jazz ensembles will allow you to use your musical talents.
 The art galleries and museums many schools have acquired offer another serious enhancement for the artistically inclined.

 7. You will get to live away from home.

 It's never easy to leave the nest.
-But, doesn't it make more sense to make the move a few years before college?
+But doesn't making the move a few years before college make more sense?
 Of course, it does.
 You will learn how to cope with life and all its many high and low points within a community of your peers who are going through the same things you are.
-All of this is happening under the watchful eye of your teachers who are mentors, not baby-sitters.
+All of this happens under the watchful eye of your teachers, who are mentors, not babysitters.

 This video offers an overview of Tilton School, Tilton, New Hampshire.

-6. You will be stretched by the amount of academic work you have to do.
+6. You will be stretched by the amount of academic work you must do.

-In a public school, you might read one Shakespeare play in a year if you are lucky and it happens to be relevant to the test.
-In a private school, you will read three or four Shakespeare plays and study them in detail.
+In a public school, if you are lucky, you might read one Shakespeare play in a year, and it is relevant to the test.
+In a private school, you will read and study three or four Shakespeare plays in detail.
 Teaching to the test is virtually unheard of because boarding schools only have to be concerned with getting you into a college.
 As a result, the depth and breadth of the academic courses in most schools is remarkable.
 This applies to traditional and progressive high schools alike.
 This short video gives us a glimpse of the academic experience at The Groton School, Groton, Massachusetts.

 5. You will be surrounded by classmates who want to go to college.